luigisaetta/oci_langflow/README.md

 uv.

 ### The **Philosophy**
-The main idea is to provide the code as an easy way that can be used from customers.
+The main idea is to provide the code as an easy way that can be used from people.
 Then, if they want, they can add all the details they really need.
 Therefore, for example, wrappers expose only the mandatory parameters that needs to be customized.
 For the remaining:
 1. I have followed Langchain defaults.
 2. The code is simple and easy to be customized.